 We were on the couch together for a bit when my adorable baby boy ejected a whole lot of milk from his mouth.
 This was not normal spit-up like when he was 2 months old.
 This was A LOT.
 Then it kept coming and coming.
 My husband and I were amused at the sheer volume of vomit that kept coming out of our baby!

 Over the next few days, we learned that our baby boy caught the stomach flu and that he had passed it onto us as well.
 We had nausea, diarrhea, stomach pains, fever, and of course we were vomiting.
 It was pretty dreadful.
 It was even harder because we were all in need of care and rest and had to take turns caring for one another.

 Here is what I did for my baby:

 1. No solid food.
 It will just come back out one end or the other.
 I had chunks of banana floating in the bathtub after my baby had diarrhea during a bath.
 If you do end up giving the baby something solid, make it something dry like a pretzel.

 2. Breastmilk.
 It also soothes your baby’s stomach and provides some hydration(important when baby has stomach flu).
-It also soothes your sick baby who may have a pain he cannot tell you about.
+In addition, it soothes your sick baby who may have pain he cannot tell you about.

 4. Water.
 Because hydration.